-Nike can regularly be counted upon to present compelling messages, particularly via video and TV.
-In their latest television debut, narrated by professional soccer player Megan Rapinoe, “You Can’t Stop Us” juxtaposes athletes from a variety of sports in creative split-screen actions that present a message of diversity and unity by converging different athletic moments into harmonized motions.
+Nike can be counted upon to present compelling messages, particularly via video and TV.
+In one of their commercials, narrated by professional soccer player Megan Rapinoe, “You Can’t Stop Us” juxtaposes athletes from a variety of sports in creative split-screen actions that present a message of diversity and unity by converging different athletic moments into harmonized motions.

 For those in the video production world, this uniquely features video editing, which is the least visible of the three most fundamental components of video storytelling:

 Generally speaking, editing is not supposed to call attention to itself.
 It’s the inconspicuous power in the background, like the electricity that runs through a building.
 It enables what you see, but editing, like electricity, is intended to be unseen itself.

 That’s thrown out the window in the above video.
 The editing is front and center as the conspicuous storytelling element, energizing the message in a way that invokes attention while inspiring the viewer.